yurii-maliuha/savelife-stats/README.md

         -  ~~Add Kafka Source Connector: File(transactions-2023) to Kafka~~
         -  ~~Listen raw transactions data, enrich them with valid identity and puclish to a new kafka topic~~
         -  ~~Add Kafka Sink Connector: Kafka - ElasticSearch~~
-        -  Make sure data is consumed real time after adding to the text file

  4. ElasticSearch Indexer